 Shawarma is juicy and flavorful with crispy bits.
 It can be served on a plate with some salad such as Mediterranean salad and spreads such as toum (garlic spread) or as a wrap with fresh and warm pita or lavash.

-Since we love shawarma but don't own a spit at home, I worked out a recipe for that uses an easy technique to make the chicken juicy and flavorful like (or even better than) you local shawarma joint!
+Since we love shawarma but don't own a spit at home, I worked out a recipe that uses an easy technique to make the chicken juicy and flavorful like (or even better than) your local shawarma joint!

 Shawarma Ingredients and substitutions